dougwitt/CSC565-ComputerNetworks-TCP-UDP-Server/README.md

 #### **Compiling and running UDP Server**

+To compile and run the UDP Server, enter the following command:

 ```
 g++ UDPServer.cpp -o UDPServer
 ./UDPServer
 ```

 #### **Compiling and running UDP Client**

+To compile and run the UDPClient, enter the following command (replace placeholder values with actual loan details):

 ```
 g++ UDPClient.cpp -o UDPClient